10 Best Hard Drive Enclosures

 Installation and Setup

-Most modern hard drive enclosures advertise tool-free installation, and in practice that usually means a sliding latch or snap-on lid that secures the drive without screws.
+Most modern hard drive enclosures advertise tool-free installation, and in practice that means a sliding latch or snap-on lid that secures the drive without screws.
 This is ideal if you swap drives frequently.
 Some 3.5 inch enclosures still use a simple thumbscrew tray to keep a heavy drive locked in place, which is acceptable for a semi-permanent setup.

 When using a 3.5 inch enclosure or multi-bay dock, connect the power adapter first, then the data cable.
 If your host supports UASP, the operating system should recognize the drive immediately without extra drivers.
 For docking stations with cloning features, follow the manufacturer’s LED indicators to duplicate one disk to another without attaching the unit to a computer.